 1. Write your program

 Your program should read the temperature and display information using the LEDs.
-Visit the Mission Zero Learning Resource for a full walkthrough including examples, animations, videos and more.
+Visit the Mission Zero Project Resource for a full walkthrough including examples, animations, videos and more.

 2. Enter Your Classroom Code

 Once you've passed all the checks, click the button to go to the official submission form.
-Enter your group name and other information, which will be used to generate your certificate.
+Enter your team name and other information, which will be used to generate your certificate.

-Once reviewed and accepted, your code will run for up to 30 seconds on one of the International Space Station's Raspberry Pi computers in December 2017 or January 2018!
-Your registered adult sponsor will receive official confirmation of this and a certificate from Raspberry Pi's Astro Pi program.
+Once reviewed and accepted, your code will run for up to 30 seconds on one of the International Space Station's Raspberry Pi computers!
+Your registered teacher or mentor will receive official confirmation of this and a certificate from the Astro Pi team.

 Ready to go?